-Our history goes back to the late 19th Century when Dr Pacradooni Kaloost Vartan set up an eight-bed hospital, the first one in Ottoman Galilee.
+Our history goes back to the late 19th Century when Dr Pacradooni Kaloost Vartan set up a four-bed hospital, the first one in Ottoman Galilee.
 Currently, the Nazareth Hospital EMMS is the largest healthcare provider in northern Israel, looking after more than 70,000 patients every year.

 As we reach such an important milestone, we want to pause and reflect on its meaning and the thousands of individuals who have made it possible.
 Following Dr Vartan’s mission, all of them dedicated their lives to caring for others and secured the Nazareth Hospital’s future for later generations.

 Robert Vartan, great-grandson of Dr P. K. Vartan, reflects on the Nazareth Trust’s long-standing history:

 The reason we’re here today is because of them and many others -too many to share-:

 We don’t know her name, but we do know what she helped achieve.
 She paid for Dr Vartan’s meals and accommodation during his medical training in Edinburgh.
 Without her, would the Nazareth Trust exist?

 After working as a translator for the British Army during the Crimean War, he studied medicine and became a missionary doctor.
 In 1861, he set up an eight-bed clinic in Nazareth, the first one in Ottoman Galilee.